JoshuaFox/JoshuaFox.github.io/publications.md

 • “XMI and the Many Metamodels of Enterprise Metadata,” with Joram Borenstein, _XML Conference_, Atlanta.

-• “Semantic Enterprise Systems Management for Program Trading,” with Simon de M. Walker, _Securities Industry Middleware Council_, New York
+• “Semantic Enterprise Systems Management for Program Trading,” with Simon de M. Walker, _Securities Industry Middleware Council_, New York.

 • “Java Metadata and the Semantic Web,” _JavaOne_, San Francisco.
 Awarded  “Intriguing and Unexpected: New and Cool” by the conference committee.